988 mental health crisis line gets 5 million calls, texts and chats in first year

 Many experts also emphasized the need to build out the continuum of services that come after someone calls 988, including mobile crisis teams staffed by mental health professionals – instead of police.
 Most states have mobile crisis teams, but only 17 states had them available statewide and 24/7 as of last fall.

-Hannah Wesolowski, the Chief Advocacy Officer for the National Alliance on Mental Illness, said 988 has made significant strides in its first year but cautioned that more work is needed.
+Hannah Wesolowski, the Chief Advocacy Officer for the National Alliance on Mental Illness, says 988 has made significant strides in its first year but cautioned that more work is needed.

 This story comes from the health policy podcast Tradeoffs.
 Dan Gorenstein is Tradeoffs' executive editor, and Ryan Levi is a reporter/producer for the show.
 Tradeoffs' coverage of mental health is supported in part by the Sozosei Foundation.